Updated on September 6, 2022

 How Long Does it Take for Milia to Go Away?

-However, if your milia do not improve within a few weeks, you may want to check in with your doctor.
+However, if your milia doesn’t improve within a few weeks, you may want to check in with your doctor.
 They can make sure it is not another skin condition.

-As you age, your body loses some of its ability to exfoliate dry skin.
+As you age, your body loses some ability to exfoliate dry skin.
 Serums can retain moisture and encourage cell growth while you sleep.

 • Vitamin E